-- Click on the Duration header to select duration as the sort key - Click again on the Duration header if the current sort order is smallest to largest - The instance of the state with the longest duration is shown in the top row
+- Click on the Duration header to select duration as the sort key

+Repeated clicking on the header toggles the direction of the sort.

+- Click the Duration header until the sort order is largest to smallest.

-- Double click on that row
+- The instance of the state with the longest duration is shown in the top row - Double click on that row